isaacnmm/pestpolicy-hugo2XX/content/posts/best-riding-lawn-mower-for-hilly-terrain/index.md

 It has an Auto-Choke OHV engine that's 382cc that'll easily achieve a mowing speed of 4.25 MPH.
 Luckily, the Troy-Bilt 382cc comes with its powerful 6-speed transmission.
 The mowers's size makes it work great as a walk-behind mower plus also like a riding mower.
 Its rear wheels are 166.5 while it has a 135 inches in its front wheels.
 Thus, it'll be easy take narrow turns with the turning radius of 18 inches.
-But the machines' PTO is controlled manually� and thus its blade engagement will be challenging and slow.
+But the machines' PTO is controlled manually and thus its blade engagement will be challenging and slow.
 Further, the fuel tank is 1.3-gallon in capacity and luckily it has gas level sight window.
 Pros:
 - Convenient turn radius that measures 18 inches.
 - Has an adjustable blade that allow an adjustable mowing blade height.